-In short, it is the difference between drugging and healing.
-It is the also the difference between the “magic bullet mentality” of allopathic and even herbal medicine, and really deep healing that is the concept of nutritional balancing science.
+In short, it is the difference between drugging and correction.
+It is the also the difference between the “magic bullet mentality” of allopathic and even herbal medicine, and really deep healing that is the concept of development science.

-The differences between these two approaches are discussed in many articles on this website.
+The differences between these two approaches are discussed in several articles on this website.
 However, it all comes down to how one wishes to live one’s life.
 Drugging can, indeed, take care of symptoms in many cases.
 However, drugging oneself for hot flashes or other things does nothing to improve one’s overall health.
-In fact, it makes it much worse.
+In fact, it can make it worse.

-All hormones are toxic, and all hormones taken by mouth or in creams or shots are completely unnatural to the body, which is supposed to make them and adjust their dosages minute by minute.
+All hormones are toxic, and taking hormones by mouth or in creams or shots is completely unnatural to the body.
+The body is supposed to make them, and adjust their dosages minute by minute.
 We find that most are carcinogenic, even the all-natural, bio-identical hormones.
 These are better than synthetic ones, but not always that much better.

 As mentioned above, soy products are not healthful foods, in general.
 They are too high in copper, very yin, often processed with harsh chemicals, contain enzyme and thyroid inhibitors and for all these reasons we don’t recommend them except maybe for a little tofu and tempeh.

-In contrast, by following a healthful diet, resting more, and taking several targeted nutritional supplements, one is literally rejuvenating the glands and organs.
-One is removing toxic metals and toxic chemicals that are impeding the functioning of the adrenals, the thyroid and the ovaries.
-This deep healing is the goal of nutritional balancing science.
-Nutritional balancing may not be for everyone, but it is available for those who want superb health ad rejuvenation, and not just drugging with hormones, herbs or even vitamins and minerals.
+In contrast, by following a development program as described on this website, one can rejuvenate the glands and organs.
+This deep healing is the goal of development science.
+Development may not be for everyone, but it is available for those who want superb health and rejuvenation, and not just drugging with hormones, herbs or even vitamins and minerals.